basnijholt/dotbins/README.md

   fzf: junegunn/fzf
 ```

-This minimal configuration works because dotbins will:
-1. Auto-detect the latest release from GitHub
-2. Choose an appropriate asset based on your platform/architecture
-3. Extract the binary with a matching name (e.g., "fzf" for the fzf tool)
-4. Track the installed version and timestamp
+dotbins will auto-detect the latest release, choose the appropriate asset for your platform, and install binaries to the specified `tools_dir` (defaults to `~/.dotbins`).

 When auto-detection isn't possible or you need more control, you can provide detailed configuration: